lucascaleida/copilot-go/memory-bank/progress.md

 -   Decision to use API Key authentication.
 -   Decision to leverage existing `vehicles_stock` table and its schema (derived from local sync copy).
 -   Decision to organize API project in a new `vehicle_search_api/` directory.
+-   Decision to deploy to Azure App Service using Docker containers.
+-   Decision to implement CI/CD using GitHub Actions.